Perspective | A wealth tax is a good idea — if we had a different Supreme Court

 Unfortunately, the framers of the 16th Amendment didn’t repeal the direct tax clauses — they just carved out an exception for “taxes on incomes.”
 As Chief Justice John G. Roberts Jr. noted in his 2012 opinion upholding the Obamacare individual mandate, the Supreme Court has “continued to consider taxes on personal property to be direct taxes.”
 And the 16th Amendment didn’t overturn the long-standing rule that taxes on real property (again, land and buildings) are direct taxes that must be apportioned among the states.

-Billionaires — aided by the best lawyers money can buy — are likely to make two main constitutional arguments against the proposed wealth tax, which would take a “mark to market” approach. (“Mark-to-market” means billionaires would be required to calculate the fair market value of their assets at the end of each year and to pay tax on any increase over the previous 12 months.)
+Billionaires — aided by the best lawyers money can buy — are likely to make two main constitutional arguments against the proposed wealth tax, which would take a “mark to market” approach. (“Mark to market” means billionaires would be required to calculate the fair market value of their assets at the end of each year and to pay tax on any increase over the previous 12 months.)
 First, they will say that a mark-to-market tax isn’t a tax on “income” for purposes of the 16th Amendment.
 The current income tax typically applies only when gains have been “realized” — for example, when an asset has been sold or exchanged.
 A mark-to-market tax would apply to unrealized gains.

 That objection is potentially surmountable.
 The Supreme Court has twice said that the realization requirement is a matter of “administrative convenience” — a statement many scholars have interpreted to mean that a tax on unrealized gains still can be a tax on “income” under the 16th Amendment.
 Moreover, Congress has imposed taxes on individuals’ unrealized gains several times in the past — most recently, a levy on the unrealized gains of taxpayers who relinquish their U.S. citizenship (enacted in 2008).
 Although none of these taxes has been the subject of a Supreme Court decision, the court might say that the ship has sailed on the idea that “income” depends upon realization.